 - improve coordination

 The school year is divided into units of specific sports.
 The basic technical skills required of the sport are taught at the beginning of the unit, then the students compete with each other in that sport for an average of three weeks, often culminating in a class-wide tournament.
-Some of the sports played include volleyball, soccer, basketball, softball, tennis, badminton, floor hockey, track and field, archery, golf, weight training, ultimate frisbee, and flag football.
-Additionally, the Presidential Physical Fitness Test is administered to students each year.
+Some of the sports include volleyball, soccer, basketball, softball, tennis, badminton, floor hockey, track and field, archery, golf, weight training, ultimate frisbee, and flag football.
+Additionally, the Presidential Physical Fitness test is administered to students each year.